 Some other tips and tricks to be camera-ready include:

-We shoot out of our home studio at 401 E. 78th ST. APT.
-3A on the Upper East Side.
-Just ring the buzzer and we will let you up!
-Nearest subway stops are the 6 at 77th Street and the Q at 72nd Street.
+We shoot out of our home studio at 765 Amsterdam Avenue Apt.
+1J on the Upper West Side in Manhattan.
+Just ring the buzzer and we will let you in!
+Nearest subway stops are the 1/2/3 at 96th Street or the B/C at 96th Street.
 Please try to arrive as close to your scheduled appointment time as possible, as we may still be setting up for you or shooting another client.
 If you do arrive early, feel free to wait in the building lobby until your scheduled time.

 We can shoot a look either in studio or outdoor, based on client preference.
 Please let us know in advance if you plan to shoot any looks outdoor, as we will need to account for weather conditions.
 If it's below 45 degrees or raining, we will not be able to shoot outside, but can switch to in studio or reschedule for another day with advanced notice (at least 48 hours).

 Hair and Makeup

 If you haven’t already heard, our wonderful HMUA, Alex Leyva, is a literal wizard (House of Slytherin, to be exact).
 He has all of the tools and products to make you look and feel your best.
 If there are specific products you like to use, feel free to bring them along to the shoot, but know that he has a wide range of products for all skin tones and hair textures.

 For male-identifying clients, please arrive with a clean face.
 For hair, you can either arrive with it clean and Alex can style it, or if you know that there is a way you typically style it for auditions, feel free to do so in advance and Alex can just make adjustments for the camera.